Skip to content

 The current recommended example is:

-That file is useful because it shows:
+That file shows:

 Common Mistakes